atroxaper/p6-LogP6/README.md

 `write` method call of `delegate` created writer with copy of current `logger context`.
 If you miss a `:name` parameter then `delegate`'s name will be used.
 Pass boolean parameter `need-callframe` if you plan to use callframe information in wrapped writer.
-Note that using callframe will slow your program because it requires several `callframe()` calls on each resultative log call.
+Note that using callframe will slow your logging because it requires several `callframe()` calls on each resultative log call.

 ### Writer factory subroutines